RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 Build Time Analyzer is an Xcode plugin that shows you a break down of Swift build times.
 See [this post on Medium]( https://medium.com/p/fc92cdd91e31) for context.

-NOTE: With Xcode 8 and above, Xcode plug-ins are no longer be supported.
+NOTE: With Xcode 8 and above, plug-ins are no longer be supported.
 I will be looking into Xcode extensions but I have a feeling this plug-in may not be possible to port. 😢 Time will tell.

 ## Usage